linhduongtuan/BLOOM-LORA/README.md

 This file reads the foundation model from the Hugging Face model hub and the LoRA weights from `LinhDuong/bloom-7b1-alpaca`, and runs a Gradio interface for inference on a specified input.
 Users should treat this as example code for the use of the model, and modify it as needed.

 ### If you want to finetune LLaMA, please use (`finetune.py`) for the original [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) to train these models
-### Otherwise, using ('train.py') for our BLOOM-LoRA
+### If you want to finetune for Bloom-7b1-lora using [alpaca_data_cleaned.json dataset)[https://github.com/gururise/AlpacaDataCleaned/blob/main/alpaca_data_cleaned.json], please use ('train_alpaca.py') for this purpose
-### If you wantr to finetune Bloom-7b1-lora using (CodeAlpaca-20k dataset)[https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k], please using ('train_CodeAlpaca20K.py') for intesifying generative programming languages.
+### If you want to finetune Bloom-7b1-lora using (CodeAlpaca-20k dataset)[https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k], please use ('train_CodeAlpaca20K.py') for intesifying generative programming languages.

 This file contains a straightforward application of PEFT to the BLOOM-7b1 model, as well as some code related to prompt construction and tokenization.